hoyounglee/PaperReview/Ego-topo/README.md

 "Given an egocentric video, we build a topological map of the environment that reveals activity-centric zones and the sequence in which they are visited."

 ## Main idea
+1. train a **zone localization network** to discover commonly visited spaces from egocentric video.
+2. Then, given a novel video, assign video clips to zones and **create a topological map (graph)** for the environment.
+3. We further link zones based on their function across video instances to create consolidated maps.
+4. Finally, we leverage the resulting graphs to uncover environment affordances and anticipate future actions in long videos.

 ### Discovering Activity-Centric Zones
 1. Localization network
 ![image](https://user-images.githubusercontent.com/6396598/131055736-77f00d54-2b08-4338-82c6-44b3976746f3.png)

-1. Two training frames are similar if
+Two training frames are similar if

   (1) they are near in time (separated by fewer than 15 frames) or from the same action clip, **or** (2) there are at least 10 inlier keypoints consistent with their estimated homography.